 As soon as the biggest money-eater is paid down to zero – never use it again.
 Cut it up if you don’t think you can resist.
 Then take the amount you were paying onto that card, and pour it into the account with the next highest interest rate, and so on.
 This way you’ll build debt reduction momentum.

-However, with debt snowball, you first payoff the debt which has smallest balance, it may not be of highest interest.
+However, with debt snowball, you first pay off the debt which has the smallest balance, it may not be of highest interest.
 Once you see one debt eliminated, you can then concentrate on the next higher debt.
 Like a snowball, it gets bigger and faster as it moves.

 Merge/Consolidate Your Debt

-There are a lot of free balance transfer offers around these days.
+There is a lot of free balance transfer offers around these days.
 Find one that works for you (remember to read the fine print), and consolidate your credit card debts onto one card.

 This will simplify your repayments and save you interest charges.
-If you can get everything onto a 6 month (or 12 or 18) interest free balance transfer card, do everything you can to get that debt paid down within the interest free period.
+If you can get everything in a 6 month (or 12 or 18) interest-free balance transfer card, do everything you can to pay off your credit card debt within the interest-free period.
 The faster you reduce the debt, the less it will cost you in the long run.

-Now if you’re in a deeper trouble, you’ll probably not get a balance transfer card.
-Then the best option to consolidate your debts would be to take loan from your retirement account, if you have one.
-Repayments on retirement accounts charges typically below 5% interest, compared to credit card companies charging you sometimes more than 20%.
+Now if you’re in deeper trouble, you’ll probably not get a balance transfer card.
+Then the best option to consolidate your debts would be to take the loan from your retirement account if you have one.
+Repayments on retirement accounts charge typically below 5% interest, compared to credit card companies charging you sometimes more than 20%.

-Another useful way I always recommend to my readers and friends, who doesn’t have a retirement account, take out a personal loan, at least try to inquire the interest rate first before applying.
+Another useful way I always recommend to my readers and friends, to pay off credit card debt, take out a personal loan, at least try to inquire the interest rate first before applying.

-If you get a personal loan at a rate less that what you are paying to your credit card company (30%+ of the cases I have seen), then take out that personal loan and pay off all your high interest credit cards.
+If you get a personal loan at a rate less than what you are paying to your credit card company (30%+ of the cases I have seen), then take out that personal loan and pay off all your high-interest credit cards.
 That’s why personal loans are also known as “debt consolidation loans”.